Enough Said at the Arcola Tent

 Ultimately, the back stories of all these young performers are difficult ones.
 Their individual journeys have led to their involvement with The Future Stage Project, a light at the end of some very dark tunnels.
 The production has moments of static energy and some uncomfortable devised writing but the energy of the ensemble is endearing, charged and enthralling to watch.
 Their respect for one another and professionalism is a credit to the course and their developed attitudes.
 These young people have created art, told a story particularly relevant to their audience and developed their means of expression and communication while taking challenging steps towards their future.
 The project is an astounding achievement and so important that it needs to be celebrated; the Arcola Tent is the perfect venue.
 A very satisfying evening.

-Enough Said is on at The Arcola Tent until Saturday 13th July at 7.45pm.
-For further information or to buy tickets visit here.
+Enough Said is at The Arcola Tent until Saturday 13th July 2013.
+For further information or to book visit the theatre’s website here.

 To find out more about Generation Arts and their courses visit here.